-Essential Skills Training and Recruitment specialises in courses and training for Aged and Home and Community Care, Community Services, Disability, Health Support Services and Management.
+Essential Skills Training and Recruitment is a specialist training provider for Aged Care, Home and Community Care, Disability, Community Services and Management.

 This qualification is designed for individuals looking for supporting participants/clients.
 This course provides the skills and knowledge to support and provide person-centred services.
 Work may include day-to-day support of individuals in community settings or support the implementation and delivery of specific community-based programs.
 At this level, work takes place under the direction of others and supervision may be direct or indirect.
 Work may take place in a range of community services organisations.

 With the ageing population and the forever changing legislation the CHC33015 Certificate III in Individual Support is a qualification suitable for those currently working in the community sector that want to upgrade to the most current training package, or not yet qualified or to the individual that is looking for a career in caring and supporting people with a disability, ageing or in the home and community sector.
 This qualification provides you with the skills and knowledge to provide personal care, understand technical requirements within the community sector and person centred support plus practical work placement requirements.
 This is a great start to great career opportunities.

 This qualification is for individuals looking at progressing into team leader/supervisor roles or seeking a career in management.
 This qualification will provide you with the skills and knowledge to be able to lead, support and empower your team whilst also being able to organise and monitor their performance and workload.
 Ideal for a diverse range of industries where team leader/ management is required.

 This course is suitable for community service workers who design and deliver person-centred services to individuals and/or groups.
 Workers may provide support, advocacy or interventions to individual clients, groups or communities across a range of services.